sharpmachine/sharpmachinemedia.com/content/theme/index.md

 	<p class="lead">Possible global CSS settings adopted from Bootstrap.
 Just add the HTML for whichever global CSS settings are needed, then style it.
 The most common are included already.</p>

+	<p>You should always set your typography and other global CSS settings first, following by any other theme components.</p>

 	<p>For more options see <a href="http://getbootstrap.com/css">Bootstrap Docs: CSS</a> | <a href="components">Go to Components &#10141;</a></p>

 	<ol>